CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 AND article.page_namespace = 0

 ```
+Query and result snapshots are available on Quarry: https://quarry.wmcloud.org/query/93088
 The running time: ~30 minutes

 ## Step 2: Identify Articles Nominated for Deletion in AfD